dolthub/dolt-integrations/dolt_integrations/dvc/examples/fashion-mnist/dolt-dvc-demo.md

 Data science iterations usually benefit from tracking differences between input and output datasets.

-MINST and Fashion-MNIST are completely different sets of images, but random chance leaves about 1/N labels the same between the two that Dolt opportunistically deltas:
+MINST and Fashion-MNIST are different sets of images, but random chance leaves about 1/N labels the same between the two that Dolt opportunistically deltas:
 ```bash